 In nearly all kitchens, hand towels are an indispensable item, used for everything from drying hands and dishes to wiping up emergency spills.
 If you do not have one or more spots dedicated for towels, you know how irritating it is to search for one just when you need it.
-Hand towels can also be an important style accessory.
+Hand towels can also be an important style accessory, adding color and pattern to the kitchen.

 01 of 05

 This strategy works best on appliances where the handles are at eye level, such as a wall oven.
-Hanging a towel on anything lower—such as a dishwasher or range—causes the towel to drag on the floor every time you open the appliance door.
-It's not the most sanitary solution.
+Hanging a towel on anything lower causes the towel to drag on the floor every time you open the appliance door.

 02 of 05

 If you are the kind of person who just can't stand an exposed hand towel, there are options.
 The easiest is to mount a towel bar to the back of a cabinet door.
 Most people choose to do this under the sink because it's conveniently located where you need towels most often.

 You can also use a towel bar pull-out to hang several towels.
 Companies like Rev-A-Shelf have units for both of these solutions.
 These accessories are usually quite easy to install yourself.

 03 of 05